Asalamu Alaikum Rawa,

 Literary Tactics: Hyperbole

-The Prophet (PBUH) never commanded any of his wives to prostrate to him, or anyone to prostrate to anyone or anything other than Allah Almighty.
+The Prophet (peace be upon him) never commanded any of his wives to prostrate to him, or anyone to prostrate to anyone or anything other than Allah Almighty.

 What he was talking about in the hadith in question was a well-known idiom the Arabs used at his time.
 It was a hyperbole.